 Symptoms of both Pterygium and Pinguecula include burning, itching, tearing, redness, and scratchy sensation in the eye.
 Cosmetically, a Pterygium or Pinguecula can impact the social and professional life of the patient.
 The affected eye often has a red, distorted appearance.
 Because of this, many patients state that they are wrongly accused of being under the influence of drugs or alcohol.

 When the Pterygium or Pinguecula is removed, conjunctiva underneath is also extracted.
 The special “Auto-graft” technique our surgeons at Laser Eye Center™ use replaces this tissue with the patient’s own conjunctival tissue that is surgically removed from the healthy conjunctiva superiorly (not visible, as it is hidden underneath the upper eyelid).
 This “self-tissue” is then fixated using medical adhesive.
-The recurrence of Pterygium or Pinguecula is always a possibility.
-However, this advanced technique decreases the risk of regression.
-Protection from the sun, dust and wind is also very important.
+This advanced technique significantly decreases the risk of regression or recurrence.
+Ensuring a healthy tear film as well as protection from the sun, dust and wind is also very important.